Many or all companies we feature compensate us. Compensation and editorial

 Home equity agreements

-Usually, you get a lump-sum payment in exchange for a share of your home’s future appreciation.
-You won’t make any monthly payments; you repay the amount when you sell your home or at the end of the term (usually 10 to 30 years).
+With an HEA, you won’t make any monthly payments; you repay the amount when you sell your home or at the end of the term (often 10 to 30 years).
+HEAs are typically more accessible to borrowers with low credit score, making it an excellent alternative to a no-doc HELOC.
+Read more about how home equity agreements work.

 Personal loan